 You’ve likely heard the term “things always seem to come full circle.”
 Or, “I needed to get back to my roots.”
-Both thoughts, one way or another, leading us to an earlier time in life and perhaps even a more memorable one.”
+Both thoughts, one way or another, lead us to an earlier time in life and perhaps even a more memorable one.”

 I’m feeling that.

-My grandfather, a part time guide when I was around, would say that I got the bug for the tug very early in life.
-It really didn’t matter what kind of finned beast produced the tug but by age 8–10 it was definitely the Bass that released the adrenaline and held my first loyalty.
+My grandfather, a part-time guide when I was around, would say that I got the bug for the tug very early in life.
+It really didn’t matter what kind of finned beast produced the tug, but by age 8–10, it was definitely the bass that released the adrenaline and held my first loyalty.

-My first trip with dad at age 11 to Reelfoot Lake produced the addictive aroma of boat docks and bait shops (I’ve been hooked on the fragrance ever since), a guide named Sharky, large pad fields, Johnson Silver Minnows, top water explosions and a 6 pound behemoth on an old bamboo spinning rod.
-It was - a Bass.
+My first trip with dad at age 11 to Reelfoot Lake produced the addictive aroma of boat docks and bait shops (I’ve been hooked on the fragrance ever since), a guide named Sharky, large pad fields, Johnson Silver Minnows, top water explosions, and a 6-pound behemoth on an old bamboo spinning rod.
+It was a bass.

-In high school I was fishing local lakes after school and on weekends.
-After my senior graduation I and a friend headed off with a pop up camper, a 5 hp Johnson motor and an old 12 foot aluminum boat to north central Arkansas and the crystal clear waters of Lake Norfork mostly because Virgil Ward said we should on his TV Fishing Show.
+In high school, I was fishing local lakes after school and on weekends.
+After my senior graduation, I and a friend headed off with a pop-up camper, a 5-hp Johnson motor, and an old 12-foot aluminum boat to north central Arkansas and the crystal-clear waters of Lake Norfork, mostly because Virgil Ward said we should on his TV fishing show.

-Frustrated that I couldn’t seem to find even one Bass I finally quizzed the bait shack owner for his recommendation.
-"Ole Tight Lips" we nicknamed him.
-He gave us a tip, with very few words.
+After two days of fishing Lake Norfork in that late August Arkansas heat, my friend and I had caught zero bass.
+I was frustrated that I couldn’t seem to find even one bass.
+I finally quizzed the bait shack owner for his recommendation.
+"Ole Tight Lips," we nicknamed him.
+He gave us a tip with very few words.
 Words that I’ll never forget: “fish deep/ at night / Bidwell point / at river / rocks / blue worm.”
 It was like Morse Code.
 Go figure!

-But since the relocation now to Central Florida and the infamous Bass Lakes of Florida it has me - Back to Bass and working to figure out a few of the multitude of fisheries available here.
+But since the relocation now to Central Florida and the infamous Bass Lakes of Florida, it has me back to Bass and working to figure out a few of the multitude of fisheries available here.

-Once again I'll try to pick up the digital pen a little more often as I get Back to Bass and I hope you’ll check back often.
+Once again, I'll try to pick up the digital pen a little more often as I get back to Bass, and I hope you’ll check back often.